dam

 Google Map

-Former Kosaka station building and platform, a nationally registered tangible cultural property ©Kosaka Town
+The former Kosaka Station building and platform, a nationally registered tangible cultural property © Kosaka Town

-Kosaka Railway Rail Park is a railway theme park built on the site of the former Kosaka Station of the Kosaka Railway.
-Centered on the station building (formerly Kosaka Railway Book Store) and platform (both nationally registered tangible cultural properties) that existed when it opened in 1909, the locomotive shed (nationally registered tangible cultural property) built in 1962 (Showa 37) and the lead-in.
-Using existing facilities such as railway lines, the DD130 diesel locomotive, Blue Train Akebono, Russell car, and No. 11 steam locomotive that were used on the Kosaka Railway are on display.
-In addition, experiences such as rail biking and sightseeing trolley rides that tour abandoned railway sites are very popular with families and railway enthusiasts.
+Kosaka Railway Rail Park is a railway theme park built on the site of the former Kosaka Railway's Kosaka Station.
+It features the original station building (former Kosaka Railway main building) and platform (both nationally registered tangible cultural properties) from when the line first opened in 1909, as well as existing facilities such as a locomotive shed (nationally registered tangible cultural property) and siding built in 1962 (Showa 37).
+The park exhibits include the DD130 diesel locomotive, Blue Train Akebono, a snowplow, and the No. 11 steam locomotive, all of which were active on the Kosaka Railway.
+Experiences like rail bikes and a sightseeing trolley ride along the abandoned railway line are also popular with families and railway enthusiasts

 As of 2023, accommodation on the Blue Train Akebono is suspended due to vehicle maintenance.
-We are currently preparing for reopening in spring 2024.
-We are also planning crowdfunding using the hometown tax payment system (please contact us for details).
+Preparations are underway for reopening in the spring of 2024.
+Crowdfunding is also planned using the hometown tax system (please inquire for details)

 Kosaka Railway Rail Park <Information>